Fourier algebras of parabolic subgroups: Invariant measures on homogeneous spaces

 \section{Invariant measures on homogeneous spaces}

-To describe the irreducible representations of the groups $P$ in question, we rely on a general method known to the common man as the Mackey Machine.
+To describe the irreducible representations of the groups $P$ in Theorems~\ref{thm:fourier-PP} and~\ref{thm:fourier-P}, we rely on a general method known to the common man as the Mackey Machine.
 Essential in the Mackey Machine is the notion of induced representations.
-For a general introduction to the theory of induced representations we refer to \cite[Chapter 6]{Folland} which also contains a description of (a simple version of) the Mackey Machine.
+For a general introduction to the theory of induced representations we refer to \cite[Chapter 6]{MR1397028} which also contains a description of (a simple version of) the Mackey Machine.
 The general results about the Mackey Machine can be found in the original paper \cite{MR0098328}.
+See also the book \cite{MR3012851}.

 The construction of an induced representation from a closed subgroup $H$ to a group $G$ is more easily described when the homogeneous space $G/H$ admits an invariant measure for the $G$-action given by left translation.
 Regarding homogeneous spaces and invariant measures we record the following easy (and well-known) facts.